Michaelxy05/liri-node-app/README.md

    --Keep in mind you can only make one of the following commands at a time--

    * `concert-this` -- then followed by a band or single artist

+          * Name of the venue

+          * Venue location

+          * Date of the Event (use moment to format this as "MM/DD/YYYY")

    * `spotify-this-song` -- then followed by a title of a song

+           * Artist(s)

+           * The song's name

+           * A preview link of the song from Spotify

+           * The album that the song is from

    * `movie-this` -- then followed by a title of a movie

+           * Title of the movie.
+           * Year the movie came out.
+           * IMDB Rating of the movie.
+           * Rotten Tomatoes Rating of the movie.
+           * Country where the movie was produced.
+           * Language of the movie.
+           * Plot of the movie.
+           * Actors in the movie.

    * `do-what-it-says` -- then followed by pressing enter

+           * It should run `spotify-this-song` for "I Want it That Way"